Nicol Raidman

-Born in Odessa, Ukrainian SSR, USSR, Raidman is an only child.
-Her father is a businessman, and her mother is a musician who ran the Conservatory in Ukraine and the "Tower of Light (theatre)", a Yiddish musical theater in Odessa.
+Born in Odesa, Ukrainian SSR, USSR, Raidman is an only child.
+Her father is a businessman, and her mother is a musician who ran the Conservatory in Ukraine and the "Tower of Light (theatre)", a Yiddish musical theater in Odesa.
 Nicol herself learned to play the saxophone in her youth.

 In 1996, ten-year-old Raidman and her family emigrated to Israel.
 She worked as a salesperson in a toy shop.
 At the end of high school, she enrolled in communications and international relations at the Open University while working as a makeup artist and a production assistant.

 In 2011 she opened a luxury clothing store, "Madame de Pompadour", in Tel Aviv.
 In April 2013, she launched a perfume bearing the name of the store and sold exclusively duty-free.
+In 2018, the store was closed.

 In 2019 she launched her singing career.
 Aki Avni appears as her love interest in two music videos.

+In September 2013, she filed a lawsuit against the "Clean Core Technologies" company that carried out fire damage repair work at her home in Herzliya.
+The lawsuit was for NIS 3.6 million.